Lumbar Disk Disease (Herniated Disc)

 - Be sharp, dull, piercing, aching, burning, or throbbing

-- May spread over the back, buttocks, down the back of one thigh, and into the calf or through shoulders and arms
+- Spread over the back, buttocks, down the back of one thigh, and into the calf or through shoulders and arms

 - Be in one leg or both legs or arms